 Throughout high school, I played a very active role in my community and in my school.
 I was Editor-in-Chief and Founder of the Newspaper Club, President of National Honors Society, a Member of the Student Council, and Vice President of the Environmental Club.

 Outside of school, I was part of a campaign for universal free school lunch in New York City, where I advocated for free lunch for all NYC public students.
 This campaign was a success, and universal free school lunch is now implemented in all public schools in NYC.
 This was a pivotal moment in my life because I realized how much of a say I had in the creation of real policy and that I could do good for other people through politics.
-I also volunteered for Senator Bernie Sanders’ presidential campaign and Assemblyman William Colton’s re-election campaign.
+I also volunteered for Senator Bernie Sanders’ presidential campaign and several local campaigns.
 Bernie Sanders was my main inspiration for entering politics because I saw a fellow Brooklynite rise up and create monumental, inspirational change in politics.
 Also, I have interned at the Metropolitan Museum of Art, specifically for the Education section, where I assisted in creating programs for teenagers and children attending events at the MET.
 I previously worked with children with special needs and interned at the League of Women Voters in NYC this past summer.
 At the League, I created a voter guide for the NYC elections this summer and helped people register to vote.

 During this time, I spent most of my summers at Surprise Lake Camp: a sleepaway camp in Cold Spring, NY.
-I attended the camp for 9 years as a camper and I participated in Backstage Crew for Drama and the Teva Club, which was dedicated to nature and survival skills.
+I attended the camp for 9 years as a camper and I participated in the Backstage Crew for Drama and the Teva Club, which was dedicated to nature and survival skills.
 I learned a significant amount of leadership skills at camp and I ended up working there as the Jewish Resources Aide in 2016.
 My responsibilities included creating activities relating to Judaism for the children at the camp and assisting the Rabbi with regular Jewish programming.
-Also, I was a staff member for “The Times of Surprise Lake,” where I worked with young children to create a newspaper for the camp.
+Also, I was a staff member for “The Times of Surprise Lake” where I worked with young children to create a newspaper for the camp.